-Next, we provide the structure of the \ELz space of the stellar haloes in the M31/MW HESTIA galaxies, including in-situ, all the accreted populations and some individual merger debris at $\rm z=0$.
-In Fig.~\ref{fig2::e_lz_all}~(top) we show \ELz plane for all the stars $>1$~kpc away from the galactic plane at $\rm z=0$.
-In-situ stars~(formed inside the main progenitor) are shown in the second row, and the third row corresponds to all accreted populations.
-Overall, the \ELz distributions look quite similar for all the M31/MW galaxies suggesting that slightly different accretion and mass growth histories~(see Fig.~4 in \citetalias{KhoperskovHESTIA-1}) result in a rather similar halo composition.
-Using a simple spatial cut, we find the mass of accreted stellar components in the range of $34-61\%$ of the total stellar mass $>1$~kpc away from the galactic plane.
-Therefore, about a half of stellar mass is made of the in-situ stars~($1.3-8\times10^9$~\Msun).
+Next, we provide the structure of the \ELz space of the stellar haloes in the M31/MW HESTIA galaxies, including in situ, all the accreted populations and some individual merger debris at $\rm z=0$.
+In Fig.~\ref{fig2::e_lz_all}~(top) we show the \ELz plane for all the stars $>1$~kpc away from the galactic plane at $\rm z=0$.
+The in situ stars~(formed inside the main progenitor) are shown in the second row, and the third row corresponds to all accreted populations.
+Overall, the \ELz distributions look quite similar for all the M31/MW galaxies, which suggests that slightly different accretion and mass growth histories~(see Fig.~4 in \citetalias{KhoperskovHESTIA-1}) result in rather similar halo compositions.
+Using a simple spatial cut, we find the mass of accreted stellar components in the range of $34-61\%$ of the total stellar mass $>1$~kpc from the galactic plane.
+Therefore, about a half of the stellar mass is made of the in situ stars~($1.3-8\times10^9$~\Msun).

-Interestingly, the accreted stars \ELz-distributions look very similar to all stars distributions making an impression that accreted stellar populations visually hide the in-situ halo, which, as we already showed in~\citetalias{KhoperskovHESTIA-1}~\citep[see, also][]{2017MNRAS.472.3722G}, is composed of the disc stars heated up by the mergers.
-Compared to the in-situ stars, the accreted populations span over the larger range of $L_z$ dominating in the counter-rotating tail~($L_z<0$) of the distribution.
-Nevertheless, the averaged kinematics of the accreted stars shows slightly co-rotating or non-rotating behaviour, similar to the one observed in the MW.
+Interestingly, the \ELz distributions of the accreted stars look very similar to the distributions of all stars, making an impression that accreted stellar populations visually hide within the in situ halo, which, as we already showed in~\citetalias{KhoperskovHESTIA-1}~\citep[see, also][]{2017MNRAS.472.3722G}, is composed of the disc stars heated up by the mergers.
+Compared to the in situ stars, the accreted populations span over the larger range of $L_z$ dominating in the counter-rotating tail~($L_z<0$) of the distribution.
+Nevertheless, the averaged kinematics of the accreted stars shows slightly co-rotating or non-rotating behaviour, similar to that observed in the MW.
 A single exception here is the MW galaxy from the 09-18 simulation where a very prominent counter-rotating debris appears~(M5) as the result of a rather recent~($3.7$~Gyr ago) and massive~(stellar mass $10^{9.5}$~\Msun) accretion event.